Hello, lovely ladies. I have a luxurious treat for you today.

 Figure out a fun, budget-friendly solution, take your friends along with you, and get paid for your initiative!

-52. Home inspection service: The government requires this service, so there’ll always be a demand.
+52. Home inspection service: The government requires this service, so there will always be a demand.

 Why not explore the possibility and see if it’s for you?